g3shaa/CipherMaster/README.md

-# ClassicCryptos
+# CipherMaster

-Welcome to `ClassicCryptos` - a repository dedicated to exploring and implementing classic cryptographic methods.
+Welcome to `CipherMaster` - a comprehensive repository dedicated to exploring and implementing classic cryptographic methods.
 This project starts with an iconic piece of cryptographic history: the Caesar Cipher.

 ## About the Project

-`ClassicCryptos` aims to bring historical cryptography to life by providing clear, concise, and well-documented code examples.
+`CipherMaster` aims to bring historical cryptography to life by providing clear, concise, and well-documented code examples.
 Starting with the Caesar Cipher, this repository will gradually expand to include various other classic cryptographic techniques.

 ### What's Inside?